 The Committee shall:

-- review with management and the external auditors, and recommend to the Board for approval, the annual financial statements of the Corporation, the reports of the external auditors thereon and related financial reporting, including Management’s Discussion and Analysis (“MD&A”) and earnings press releases prior to the public disclosure of such information;
+- review with management and the external auditors, and recommend to the Board for approval, the annual financial statements of the Corporation, the reports of the external auditors thereon and related financial reporting, including Management’s Discussion and Analysis (“MD&A”) and profit or loss press releases prior to the public disclosure of such information;

-- review with management and the external auditors, the external auditors’ interim review findings report and recommend to the Board for approval, the interim financial statements of the Corporation and related financial reporting, including MD&A and earnings press releases prior to the public disclosure of such information;
+- review with management and the external auditors, the external auditors’ interim review findings report and recommend to the Board for approval, the interim financial statements of the Corporation and related financial reporting, including MD&A and profit or loss press releases prior to the public disclosure of such information;

 - review any news release, before being released to the public, that contains significant financial information or estimates or information regarding the Corporation’s future financial performance or prospects;